 Cultivating your spiritual side is also about being willing to ask questions and explore.
-“It’s asking, what is my connection with that which transcends this world,” notes Swift.
+“It’s asking, what is my connection with that which transcends this world,” notes Ludwig.

 “Is there something larger or greater than myself?
 And ultimately, how can I remember to connect with this?
 When we focus on greater connection it starts to act as a compass, helping us to maintain inner and outer balance in our lives.”

 For many, that means confronting fear and learning to build trust and faith instead, as well as living more in the present moment and not dwelling on the past or worrying so much about the future.
 Simply put, being spiritually healthy means you’re better able to let go, Ludwig stresses.